Podiatrist

 Qualifications that demonstrate understanding of health and wellbeing such as:

-Health and Social Care (SCQF level 6)
+Health and Social Care (SCQF Level 6)

 When you complete your course you gain UK state registration with the Health and Care Professions Council (HCPC).
 You must have this to work in the NHS.